ONSdigital/sdc-uaa/README.md

 # Upgrading/Downgrading

 ## Upgrading and Downgrading - pre-deployment steps in preprod and prod
-When either upgrading or downgrading, take a backup of the UAA DB in both pre-prod and prod.
+When upgrading, take a backup of the UAA DB in both pre-prod and prod.
+Keep these safe and secure.
 It is important to take a backup, in case of a deployment failure or when downgrading.
 UAA uses 'flyway' to upgrade the postgres DB.
 It's control is currently outside our control.
 When it carries out a migration to a new version, it may add and/or delete columns, datatypes and tables.
 This can cause flyway errors when a deployment is downgraded.
 So it is important to take the UAA